 Your dynamic content is not complete without you seeing how it performs.
-If-So comes with a built-in analytics system that lets you see real-life results.
+If-So comes with a built-in analytics system that lets you see real-time results.
 No complicated setup is required!
 Data collection will begin automatically when the trigger is created.

 If-So’s analytics are easy to understand and operate.
 Its purpose is to purify and easily present the contribution of your customized content to the desired goal of the site.

 The analytics box is located on the trigger editing page right below the shortcode box.
 For each version, it shows three indicators: Views, Conversions, and Conversion Rate.

 Views: The views column displays how many times each of the trigger’s version was rendered.
 If a specific trigger appears several times on the same page, it will be counted only as a single view.

 Conversions: The conversions column indicates the last version a user has viewed before arriving at your conversion page (“Thank-you” page or any other page you choose).
 The conversion tracking is based on a cookie that is valid for one session.
 A session starts when a user enters the site for the first time and ends when the browser closes (closing a tab does not end the session).

 Conversion rate: The conversion rate column is a percentage calculation of the number of conversions that occurred after seeing a version out of the total number of times the version was displayed.

 Setting up conversion tracking is super easy.
 Just paste the following shortcode into your conversion page and conversions will be counted for all of your triggers automatically.

 You can add the parameter triggers=”trigger ID” in order for a conversion to be applied for a specific trigger.
 For example, the following shortcode will track conversions only for trigger number 123 (you can find the unique ID number for each trigger in the “All triggers” list, in the trigger shortcode, or in the URL of the trigger editing page).

 To apply the conversion to more than one trigger, add the trigger ID numbers separated by commas, for example: